Gary W. Cole, MD, FAAD

 The nose is typically one of the first facial areas to be affected in rosacea.
 It can become red and bumpy and develop noticeable dilated small blood vessels.
 Left untreated, advanced stages of rosacea can cause a disfiguring nose condition called rhinophyma (ryno-fy-ma), literally growth of the nose, characterized by a bulbous, enlarged red nose and puffy cheeks (like the old comedian W.C.
 Fields).
 There may also be thick bumps on the lower half of the nose and the nearby cheek areas.
 Rhinophyma occurs mainly in men.
 Severe rhinophyma can require surgical correction and repair.

-Rosacea may or may not affect the eyes.
-Not everyone with rosacea has eye issues.
+Rosacea may affect the eyes.
+Not everyone with rosacea has eye problems.
 A complication of advanced rosacea, known as ocular rosacea, affects the eyes.
-About half of all people with rosacea report feeling burning, dryness, and grittiness of the eyes (conjunctivitis).
+About half of all people with rosacea report feeling burning, dryness, and irritation of the tissue lining of the eyes (conjunctivitis).
 These individuals may also experience redness of the eyelids and light sensitivity.
 Often the eye symptoms may go completely unnoticed and not be a major concern for the individual.
 Many times, the physician or ophthalmologist may be the first one to notice the eye symptoms.
-Untreated, ocular rosacea may cause a serious complication that can damage the cornea, called rosacea keratitis.
+Untreated, ocular rosacea may cause a serious complication that can damage the cornea permanently damaging vision, called rosacea keratitis.
 An ophthalmologist can assist in a proper eye evaluation and prescribe rosacea eyedrops.
 Oral antibiotics may be useful to treat skin and eye rosacea.
-Untreated eye rosacea may cause permanent damage, including impaired vision.

 Viewers share their comments